Winter Quarter, 2017

 The 20th century can perhaps be characterized as the century of social democracy and the welfare state in Scandinavia.
 Based on strict concepts of political and economic equality, the century gave political voice to the working classes, the so-called "proletariat."
 The trend, by and large, continued into the final decades of the 20th century as the Scandinavian countries sought to articulate "a middle way" between the communist totalitarian regime of the Soviet Union and the capitalistic liberalism of the United States.
 The Scandinavian states remain, in the first decade of the 21st century, a moderate blend of state ownership and private capital balanced and functioning within the context of parliamentary political democracies.

 In Post-Cold War Europe, the Scandinavian states have softened their posture of Nordic unity to focus increasingly on European integration.
 Finland, Sweden, and Denmark, have become members of the European Union, while Norway and Iceland have maintained a reserved, and a somewhat ambivalent, distance.
 In the Baltic states, a new reality exists with the disappearance of the Soviet Union as they look increasingly to the European Union and NATO as economic and political partners.
 Both Scandinavia and the Baltic states are in the process of redefining their roles as they navigate their way through the beginning years of the 21st century.

-The final class grade will be determined primarily by student performance on the three exams and the writing assignment.
+The final class grade will be determined by student performance on the three exams.
 Exam questions will come from the in-class lectures and the assigned reading.
 Possibilities for extra credit will be announced in class.
 Occasional guest lecturers may visit the class and students will be be responsible for relevant material discussed on these occasions as well as during the regular in-class lectures.